Dr. Kim Scipes is listed on Research Gate, with details about his research.

 - AFL-CIO’s Secret War against Developing Country Workers: Solidarity or Sabotage?
 Lanham, MD: Lexington Books, 2010 hardback, 2011 paperback.
 This is a critical study of the foreign policy program of the AFL-CIO, focusing on its development under Samuel Gompers and continuing until 2007.
 Dr. Scipes argues that labor’s foreign policy–which he describes as “labor imperialism”–comes from within the labor movement and not from outside sources, such as the CIA, the US Government, or the State Department, as other critics have alleged.
 Besides a general historical overview, Dr. Scipes provides case studies of AFL-CIO operations in Chile in the early 1970s, the Philippines in the late 1980s, and in Venezuela in conjunction with the 2002 coup attempt.

 - KMU: Building Genuine Trade Unionism in the Philippines, 1980-1994.
 Quezon City, Philippines: New Day Publishers, 1996.
 This is the first and only nation-wide study of the Kilusang Mayo Uno Labor Center of the Philippines, one of the most developed and dynamic labor movements in the world.
-Dr. Scipes traveled to the country six times between 1986-1994 and produced this monograph, but returned in both 2015 and 2016 to do additional research with plans to update his book.
+Dr. Scipes traveled to the country six times between 1986-1994 and produced this monograph, but returned in 2015, 2016 and 2018 to do additional research with plans to update his book.

 Dr. Scipes is currently updating his 2003 Ph.D. dissertation–Trade Union Development and Racial Oppression in Chicago’s Steel and Meatpacking Industries, 1933-1955–for publication.
 He completed his dissertation as part of his sociological training at the University of Illinois at Chicago.